-The heat of dried peppers depends on various factors, including the conditions they were grown in and the drying process itself.
-Example: jalapeño peppers smoked, which become dried, are chipotles.
+The heat of dried chiles depends on various factors, including the conditions they were grown and the drying process itself.
+Example: jalapeño smoked, which become dried, are chipotles.

 If you've accidentally gone overboard with the heat in a dish, don't fret!
-There are ways to neutralize capsaicin and bring the heat level down a notch.
+There are ways to neutralize and bring the spiciness level down a notch.

 Dairy products, such as milk, yogurt, or sour cream, can help counteract the spiciness due to their fat and protein content.
 Additionally, serving a spicy dish with a side of rice, bread, or other starchy foods can help absorb some of the heat.